 Sean Gorman, an acclaimed litigator and former managing partner of a national law firm’s Houston office, joined AZA because he wants to be on a team of premiere trial-ready lawyers.
 He focuses on aggressive advocacy for high-risk and high-value U.S. and international business disputes.

-Mr. Gorman is recognized as a leader in Texas General Commercial Litigation in the 2013 edition of Chambers USA: America’s Leading Lawyers for Business published by London-based Chambers and Partners.
-He will also be listed as a leader in his field in the Chambers USA 2014 edition.
+Mr. Gorman is recognized as a leader in Texas General Commercial Litigation in the 2014 and 2013 editions of Chambers USA: America’s Leading Lawyers for Business published by London-based Chambers and Partners.
 He is recognized among the top lawyers in the nation for commercial litigation in the 2014 edition of The Best Lawyers in America.

 Mr. Gorman has extensive experience in complex business litigation and arbitration matters, including contract, fraud, energy, real estate and intellectual property matters, for both plaintiffs and defendants.
 Mr. Gorman has represented clients based in the United States, Europe, Asia, Latin America and the Middle East in the energy, chemical, petrochemical, steel, communications, oil field services, medical products, software, accounting, financial services, construction, real estate and manufacturing industries.